Exercises for positive thinking help you bring positive change into your life with short and simple exercises that honor your feelings.

 Focus in life is key here.

-Short and simple exercises that honor your feelings, while keeping your thoughts positive.
+Short and simple exercises that honor your feelings, while keeping your thoughts positive, supportive, and self-loving.

 The key to learning anything new is practice and repetition over time.
 One positive affirmation leads to another, and next thing you know, you have a new habit.

 I’ve personally used affirmations every day for as long as I can remember.
 With the losses I’ve had, the joys, and the struggles, I always lean on the power of thought and it’s been a significant part of why I am the way I am today.